 When you finally touch the belly, make it the briefest, gentlest touch imaginable, immediately followed by a high-value reward.
 We’re talking a single stroke lasting less than a second.
 Gradually, very gradually, you can increase the duration and pressure of belly touches if your cat remains comfortable.

 Watch for any signs of stress or discomfort and immediately scale back if they appear.
 Pushing too hard or too fast will undo all your progress and potentially make your cat more defensive.
 Some cats will never become comfortable with belly rubs regardless of training, and that’s okay.
-Accept their preferences and focus on bonding methods they actually enjoy.
+Accept their preferences and focus on bonding methods they enjoy.

 FAQ